Table of Contents

 What They Ate at the First Thanksgiving

-It might be surprising to learn that the first Thanksgiving celebration was not very well recorded.
+The first Thanksgiving celebration was not well-documented.
 Only two surviving documents tell us about what was eaten at the first Thanksgiving meal.
 These help to establish the majority of the original menu of the day, while Historians have sought to fill in the gaps based on other foods available at the time.

 Their findings are rather astonishing, especially for those who thought the modern Thanksgiving menu was a long-standing tradition.
 The original Thanksgiving foods were entirely different, and there wasn’t even any turkey!